ibmresilient/resilient-community-apps/sc_email_parser/README.md

 # Resilient example email message parsing script
-This package consists of the `RuleAndScript.res` and `ScriptAlone.res` Resilient configuration files which respectively contain an example email parsing script and a rule to run it automatically, and the script without the rule.
+This package consists of the **RuleAndScript.res** and **ScriptAlone.res** Resilient configuration files.
+The first file contains an example email parsing script and a rule to run it automatically.
+The **ScriptAlone.res** file contains the script without the rule.

 ## Installation instructions